Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/6_Introduction to OS Linux and it’s Evolution.md

 ## Evolution of linux :
 - started in 1969 at bell labortries in c language
 - 1991 linus write his own unix and make it freely available
-- programmers have modified it and released differ
+- programmers have modified it and released different flavours